-3. A third important consideration is the return value of the method.

-- 4. Just as we use a javadoc class comment to document each class, we use a javadoc method comment to document each method.
-The documentation for a method includes: - a) A statement of the purpose of the method.
-(Which should, again, be a single statement if the method is cohesive). - b) A description of the parameters of the method. - c) A description of the return value if any.
+- b) There is a principle of narrow interfaces which suggests that we should try to find the minimal set of parameters necessary to allow the method to do its job. - 3.
+A third important consideration is the return value of the method. - 4.
+Just as we use a javadoc class comment to document each class, we use a javadoc method comment to document each method.
+As we have discussed in the past, then, the documentation for a method includes: - a) A statement of the purpose of the method.
+(Which should, again, be a single statement if the method is cohesive). - b) A description of the parameters of the method. - c) A description of the return value if any. - d) An IDE like Netbeans can help to generate these